-We do not know if being in this study will help your child.
-We may learn something that will help other teens and parents make decisions about genetic testing.
+We do not know if being in this study will help you.
+We may learn something that will help other young people and parents make decisions about genetic testing.

-You and/or your child may feel relief if you learn negative results.
-Learning your child has a positive result may help your child's doctor prevent the related disease or catch it early so it can be treated.
+You may feel relief if you learn negative results.
+Learning you have a positive result may help your doctor prevent the related disease or catch it early so it can be treated.